goharbor/harbor/docs/1.10/install_config/quick_install_script.md

    - User name: `admin`
    - Password: `VMware12345`
 1. Enter the Harbor address in a browser to log in to the Harbor interface.

+After deployment, you can enable HTTPS and Notary by reconfiguring the installation.
+For information, see [Reconfigure Harbor and Manage the Harbor Lifecycle](reconfigure_manage_lifecycle.md).